-- 1. 2 (not 1) pressure gauges just in case one is giving you a false reading. - 2.
-A tachometer on your engine.
+1. 2 (not 1) pressure gauges just in case one is giving you a false reading.

+2. A tachometer on your engine.
 This is so easy to install that everyone should have one.

-The most important thing you MUST learn is this.
+- the most important thing you MUST learn is this.
 Never - ever touch the unloader again!
 Once you have nozzled the pump correctly ALL pressure adjustments from here on out should be done by using a LARGER nozzle only.
 Why Larger ONLY?
 Because when you determined the correct nozzle by finding out the absolute smallest nozzle required to obtain the correct specifications - anything smaller will over pressurize or 'red-line' the pump.
 Once you have nozzled the pump correctly that is the smallest nozzle you should ever use.
 A good rule of thumb is if you are using a 05.5 nozzle and it is giving you 3,500 PSI on a 5.6 GPM pump and you install a 09.0 nozzle the pressure will drop to around 2,000 PSI and your GPM will remain the same.
-If you try to adjust the unloader to reduce the pressure then you are also reducing the GPM.
-Using the unloader to adjust the pump to 2,000 PSI will by-pass around 1.5-2.0 GPM.
+If you try to adjust the unloader to adjust the pump to 2,000 PSI will by-pass around 1.5-2.0 GPM.